ramavaditya/snake-game/README.md

 Food spawning	Random empty cell each time the snake eats.
 Drawing	Snake is drawn in green, food in red.
 Frame‑rate control	pygame.time.Clock() keeps a steady FPS.
+Pause	Press P to pause/resume the game; while paused the game state is frozen and a message appears.
+Scoring & Highscore	Eating food increases the score by 1; the current score is shown at the top-center and the best (Top) score and username at the top-right.
+After a game over you can enter your name — the top score is saved to `highscore.json`.

 ## 📁 File structure
 ```bash